cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - What if the sender is the only one sending the duplicate transactions (senders ): len(senders) == 1 and senders[0] is itself?  (probably ok)
 Should we be doing this?

-Q: What if node C disables a route Y->A because Y is the sender[0].

-Q:

 > This section does not need to be filled in at the start of the ADR, but must